Creative Voice file: Original 8-bit format

 The file optionally ends with the terminator block (data block of type 0x00).

 Use

-Creative Voice files were used in various DOS games when they could use sound blaster cards for audio output, such as Eye of the Beholder.
+Creative Voice files were used in various DOS games when they could use sound blaster cards for audio output, such as In Search of Dr. Riptide.

 The spread of the file format disappeared noticeably with the advent of RIFF WAVE, which was already supported in Windows.
 However, the Creative Voice file format required the installation of additional player programs included with the Sound Blaster Card drivers.
 With the advent of AC'97, WAVE, file extension .WAV, finally prevailed.